 You can use both the Dashboard and the API to customize tax settings for product-based line items.

 After specifying a tax behavior and tax category, you can add the price to the customer as an invoice item:

-Finally, you can use the toggle in the Invoice Editor to calculate tax automatically.
-In the API, pass the
+Set the toggle in the Invoice Editor.
+In the API, you need to pass the